 If you determine that forming a captive is the right choice for your company, no matter the type of captive, there are some red flags to be aware of that could be an indication of trouble in the future.
 The key is to catch them early, and better yet, prevent them from the start.

-Assistant Director of Vermont’s Captive Insurance Division, Christine Brown, and Director of Examinations, Dan Petterson, have seen a lot during their time regulating captives in the largest captive domicile in the United States, the State of Vermont, and can spot warning signs early.
+Assistant Director of Vermont’s Captive Insurance Division, Christine Brown, and Director of Examinations, Dan Petterson, have seen a lot during their time regulating captives in the largest captive domicile worldwide, the State of Vermont, and can spot warning signs early.
 They have identified a few of the top red flags to look out for and provided some tips for how to get back on track.

 1) Lack of a Clear Risk Management Goal